tronikos/esphome-magnetometer-water-gas-meter/README.md

 - Ethernet cable
   - I used 32.8ft or 10m direct burial CAT6.
 A user has reported they successfully used 75ft or 22.9m direct burial CAT6.
   - CAT6 is preferred because of its lower capacitance.
 CAT5 50ft or 15m [should work](https://www.youtube.com/watch?v=6v1KZBRZRCI).
 For 100ft you will need an active terminator such as [LTC4311](https://www.youtube.com/watch?v=nhWPxO7jx_o).
+  - Do not use thermostat wire, bell wire, or any other low voltage wire.
+You will have communication errors or instability.
+You really need to be using twisted pair cables with proper shielding and lower capacitance such as CAT6.
 - Some way to weather proof the magnetometer.
 Some options:
   - Adhesive 4:1 heat shrink tubing (this is what I used)
   - Liquid electrical tape